 Besides, these two wires come in three different diameters, which are 0.045 inches, 0.035 inches, and 0.023 inches.
 If you have to weld heavy metals at relatively higher temperatures, then either use 0.045 or 0.035 inches thick wire.
 Further, for thin metal welding, 0.023 or 0.035 inches wide wire is suitable.
-Professional welders with a lot of experience use a welding wire with 0.035 inches thickness.
+Professional welders with a lot of experience use welding wire with 0.035 inches of thickness.

 Choosing the gas